In-Kind Donations

 Giving today will support the following programs:

-Wildlife Disease Testing: We have 8 years of disease monitoring data on primates, and two more on birds, bats and small mammals from the Los Amigos Biological Station.
+Wildlife Disease Testing: We have 8 years of disease monitoring data on primates, and 3 years on birds, bats and small-medium-size terrestial mammals from the Los Amigos Biological Station.
 Our goal is not only to continue disease screening, but increase the scope of our efforts.
-We want to to test for more pathogens, to focus on more species, and to bring more aspiring young scientists into the field to help with collecting this data.
+We want to to test for more pathogens, to focus on more species, and to bring more aspiring young scientists into the field to help with data and in-situ laboratory analysis.

-Conservation Technology: Our plans are to “Tech the Rainforest” by installing a low-cost, energy saving, canopy-based network that would listen continuously for any signals from sensors in the forest below.
-Initial investments have made it possible to develop and test these systems, but we will need more resources to set up the network in the rainforest and deploy custom GPS collars on focal primate groups.
+Conservation Technology: Our plans are to “Tech the Rainforest” by installing a low-cost, energy saving, canopy-based LoRa network that listens continuously for signals from various sensors in the forest below.
+Sensor include, GPS tags, microchip readers, presence/absence alerts, weather gauges, etc. Initial investments have made it possible to develop and test these systems, but we will need more resources to standardize renewable power systems and ruggedize each sensor.

-We know that giving today is harder than ever, but we are committed to continuing wildlife research and training programs in a safe, inclusive way that is oriented toward conservation science.
+We know that giving is hard, and we appreciate all kinds.
+We are committed to continuing wildlife research, expanding wildlife conservation capacity, and providing training programs in a safe, inclusive way.

 Please help us continue our mission.